DavidJKTofan/davidtofan.com/content/articles/cybersecurity-hospitality.md

 Technically, you are allowed to use Google Fonts, if the website user has given explicit consent prior to them downloading and loading.
 The users should be informed that their IP addresses will be sent to Google servers to provide your website with Google Fonts.

-Choose one of these options and make sure to stay up to date with the latest requirements and news.
+Make sure to stay up to date with the latest requirements and news.

 #### Google reCAPTCHA